romkatv/powerlevel10k/README.md

    ```
    If this command produces output, there are still references to "p10k" or "powerlevel10k".
 You
    need to remove them.
 4. Delete Powerlevel10k configuration file.
+This file is created by the
+   [configuration wizard](#configuration-wizard) and may contain manual edits by yourself.
    ```zsh
    rm -f ~/.p10k.zsh
    ```
 5. Delete Powerlevel10k source files.
-The command to do so depends on how you've installed
+These files have been downloaded when you've installed
    Powerlevel10k.
+The command to delete them depends on which installation method you'd chosen.
    Refer to the [installation instructions](#installation) if you need a reminder.

    | Installation            | Uninstall command                                                   |
    |-------------------------|---------------------------------------------------------------------|